contentful/apps/packages/dam-app-base/README.md

 ## Apps

 These Contentful apps use `@contentful/dam-app-base`.
-Look at there source code to learn how they utilize this library:
+Look at their source code to learn how they utilize this library:

 - [Brandfolder](../apps/brandfolder)
 - [Bynder](../apps/brandfolder)